5 Essential Checkpoints to Simplify Hybrid Cloud Adoption

 1. Figure out what’s being managed

-Talking about hybrid cloud management, this seems like the most important thing to know.
+This is the most important thing to know about hybrid cloud management.
 IT managers need to understand the profiles of the workloads that will run on the public and private cloud.
-They also need to know the applications’ functions, including how they communicate with the end users, manage data, how they handle security, networking, performance, etc.
+They also need to know the applications’ functions, including how they communicate with the end users, manage data, handle security, networking, performance, etc.

 Pondering over the following questions will strengthen the understanding:– Who is the point of contact within the organization for a particular workload?

-– What is the significance of the workload and how critical it is in business perspective?
-This is seen as the number of resources assigned to manage the workloads on the hybrid cloud with the view to bring value to the business.
+– What is the significance of the workload, and how critical is it from a business perspective?
+This is seen as the number of resources assigned to manage the workloads on the hybrid cloud to bring value to the business.

 – What are the timings of the running workloads?
 Some may run continuously, while others are triggered during similar schedules of a day.
-The idea behind is to figure out the way it should be managed within the hybrid cloud.
+The idea is to figure out how it should be managed within the hybrid cloud.

 – How to decide the deployment of workloads?
-Which one should run on a private cloud or public cloud or at times both places?
+Which one should run on a private or public cloud or, at times, both places?

 2. Know security and governance requirements

-Nowadays, security and governance requirements play a major role in strategizing hybrid cloud data management.
+Nowadays, security and governance requirements play a significant role in strategizing hybrid cloud data management.
 These are driven either by the customers or the senior management.
-In order to meet these requirements, the data on storage or moving over a network needs to be secured.
+The data on storage or moving over a network needs to be secured to meet these requirements.

-– Security and Performance: Securing data identity, on storage or moving over a network, pulls down the application performance.
+– Security and Performance: Securing data identity on storage or moving over a network reduces application performance.

 – Policy management: Policies written and enforced for governance need to be understood by resources managing hybrid cloud to avoid conflicts.